The art of Rachel Wimpey

 After completing her art degree from Dallas Baptist University, Rachel worked as a director’s assistant at the Museum of Biblical Art in Dallas.
 In addition to her museum training, Rachel pursued further art study with some of the nation’s top artists including mentor Thomas Blackshear, Michael Dudash, Stephen Quiller, Stephen Scott Young, Charles Ewing, David Leffel, Dan Gerhartz and Keiko Tanabe among others.
 A love of art history and study of the Old Master’s along with travel throughout Europe, Asia, and South America has provided the framework for her style and direction.

-Rachel has exhibited in three major museums, including Gilcrease Museum as the youngest exhibiting artist in the 2011 Collector’s Reserve show.
-Her work in oil, acrylic, and watercolor can be found in collections across the country, including a 5 panel mural at Oklahoma Baptist University, and a 3 panel mural at Dallas Baptist University.
-Her newest public work, which will debut in the fall of 2019, is a 7 panel series depicting the Genesis account of creation for the Institute for Creation Research in Dallas, TX.
+Her newest public work, which opened to the public in Fall of 2019, is a 7 panel series depicting the Genesis account of creation for the Institute for Creation Research in Dallas, TX.
 Prints of her Biblical pieces can be found in churches, offices, homes, and community spaces around the world including Brazil, Peru, South Korea, Ghana, Germany and England.